Jack Hibberd

 John Charles Hibberd (12 April 1940 – 30 August 2024) was an Australian playwright best known for his plays Dimboola (1969) and A Stretch of the Imagination (1972).
 He was also a physician.

 Biography

-John Charles Hibberd was born in Warracknabeal, Victoria in 1940.
-He pursued his medical studies at the University of Melbourne and was associated with Newman College during his time there.
-He held the position of registrar at St Vincent's Hospital, Melbourne, in the Department of Social Medicine from 1966 to 1967.
-Following this, he practiced as a general practitioner until 1984, after which he specialized in clinical immunology.
+Hibberd studied medicine at the University of Melbourne and resided in Newman College.
+He worked as a registrar in the Department of Social Medicine at St Vincent's Hospital, Melbourne, from 1966 to 1967.
+He worked as a general practitioner until 1984, after which he practiced as a clinical immunologist.

 He was married to actress Evelyn Krape, with whom he had two children, as well as having two children from a previous marriage.

-In 1970, Hibberd played a pivotal role in establishing the Australian Performing Group (APG), where he remained an active member for a decade, including a two-year tenure as chairman.
-In 1983, he took the initiative to establish the Melbourne Writers Theatre, an organization that continues to operate today.
-His engagement with the arts industry extended to serving on the Theatre Board of the Australia Council on two occasions and more recently on its Literature Board.
+Hibberd co-founded the Australian Performing Group (APG) in 1970.
+He was a member for ten years, and chairman for two.
+In 1983 he founded the Melbourne Writers Theatre, which is still active today.
+He served on the Theatre Board of The Australia Council twice, and recently on its Literature Board.

 Hibberd died on 30 August 2024, at the age of 84.